ZwodahS/zframework/README.markdown

+# Summary
 This is a reconstruction of the older z\_framework that I have for cpp in the past.
 This isn't technically a framework, just bunch of useful code snippet thrown in a place.

-The primary reason for redoing the entire codebase is that I realized that I want to be able to just copy the file to anywhere and it will works.
+The primary reason for redoing the entire codebase is to make it such that to use the code, I just need to copy it into my project.
+This is inspired by the Dropbox json11 code.
 So instead of putting files and individiual classes into folders and files, I will put EVERYTHING into a single header file.
 The things that are implemented will be grouped by functionality.
 The file dependency will be laid out at the top of the files.
 The class/method dependency hopefully, will also be laid out at the beginning of every methods/class def.
 These will allow you to detect unused method and delete them appropriately.

+# Modules

 ## zf\_alignment
 Defines the basic alignment enum used by various other parts.

 ## zf\_conversion
 Bunch of useful conversion methods

-## zf\_directoin
+## zf\_direction
 Defines direction and modifiers.

 ## zf\_rect